-Tara Twomey is currently Executive Director for the National Consumer Bankruptcy Rights Center (Carmel, Calif.) and Of Counsel to the National Consumer Law Center.
-She has been a Lecturer in Law at Stanford Law School, Harvard Law School and Boston College Law School.
-Ms. Twomey is a former Clinical Instructor at the Hale and Dorr Legal Services Center of Harvard Law School where her practice focused, in part, on sustainable homeownership for low- and moderate-income homeowners.
-Currently, Ms. Twomey focuses on consumer credit and bankruptcy issues.
-She is a contributing author of several books published by the National Consumer Law Center, including Foreclosures: Defenses, Workouts and Mortgage Servicing, and is also a contributing author to the Collier Bankruptcy Practice Guide.
-She is a conferee of the National Bankruptcy Conference.
-Ms. Twomey earned her J.D. from Boston College Law School, summa cum laude and received her undergraduate degree from the University of California, San Diego.
-After law school, she served as a law clerk for Chief Justice Herbert P. Wilkins of the Massachusetts Supreme Court.
-Thereafter, Ms. Twomey received a two-year Skadden Fellowship to work at the Legal Services Center.
+Tara Twomey is currently executive director for the National Consumer Bankruptcy Rights Center in San Jose, Calif., and is Of Counsel to the National Consumer Law Center.
+She has also been a Lecturer in Law at Stanford Law School, Harvard Law School and Boston College Law School.
+Ms. Twomey is a former clinical instructor at the Legal Services Center of Harvard Law School, where her practice focused in part on sustainable homeownership for low- and moderate-income homeowners.
+Currently, she focuses on consumer credit and bankruptcy issues.
+Ms. Twomey is a contributing author of several books published by the National Consumer Law Center, including Mortgage Servicing and Loan Modifications and Home Foreclosures, and she is also a contributing author to the Collier Bankruptcy Practice Guide.
+In addition, she is a conferee of the National Bankruptcy Conference.
+Ms. Twomey earned her J.D. from Boston College Law School summa cum laude and received her undergraduate degree from the University of California, San Diego.
+After law school, she clerked for Chief Justice Herbert P. Wilkins of the Massachusetts Supreme Court, after which she received a two-year Skadden Fellowship to work at the Legal Services Center of Harvard Law School.